Captain Shawn T. Rivard

 - 3 Cessna 206 Turbo Stationair Airplanes

-The Department operates three helicopter medical evacuation programs that serve Central and Southwest Virginia.
+The Department operates two helicopter medical evacuation programs that serve Central and Southwest Virginia.
 These programs provide rapid response, advanced medical procedures, and transport for critically injured patients to level one trauma centers.
 Combined, these programs serve 43 hospitals and the people in 59 counties and 34 cities.

 Med-Flight I began operations on April 1, 1984, and responds to calls for assistance in a 60 mile radius of Richmond.